History of Sikhism: Guru Nanak

 Guru Nanak (1469-1539), founder of Sikhism, was born to Mehta Kalu and Mata Tripta, in the village of Talwandi, now called Nankana Sahib, near Lahore.
-His father, Mehta Kalu, was a Patwari, an accountant of land revenue in the government.
-Nanak's mother was Mata Tripta, and he had one older sister, Bibi Nanki.
+His father was a Patwari, an accountant of land revenue in the government.
+He had one older sister, Bibi Nanki.
+His parents were Hindu.

-From an early age, Guru Nanak seemed to have acquired a questioning and enquiring mind and refused as a child to wear the ritualistic sacred thread called a janeu and instead said that he would wear the true name of God in his heart as protection, as the thread which could be broken, be soiled, burnt or lost could not offer any security at all.
+From an early age, Guru Nanak had a questioning and enquiring mind; he refused as a child to wear the ritualistic sacred thread called a janeu and instead said that he would wear the true name of God in his heart as protection, because a thread which could be broken, soiled, burnt or lost could not offer security.
 From early childhood, Bibi Nanki saw in her brother the Light of God but she did not reveal this secret to anyone.
 She is known as the first disciple of Guru Nanak.

 Even as a boy, his desire to explore the mysteries of life eventually led him to leave home.
 Nanak married Sulakhni, daughter of Moolchand Chona, a trader from Batala, and they had two sons, Sri Chand and Lakhmi Chand.

 His brother-in-law, Jai Ram, the husband of his sister Nanki, obtained a job for him in Sultanpur as the manager of the government granary.
 One morning, when he was twenty-eight, Guru Nanak went as usual down to the river to bathe and meditate.
 It was said that he was gone for three days.
 When he reappeared, it is said he was "filled with the spirit of God".
 His first words after his re-emergence were: "There is no Hindu, there is no Muslim".
 With this secular principle he began his missionary work.
 He made four distinct major journeys, in the four different directions, which are called Udasis, spanning many thousands of kilometres, preaching the message of God.

 Guru Nanak spent the final years of his life in Kartarpur where Langar free blessed food was available.
 The food would be partaken of by Hindus, rich, poor, both high and so-called low castes.
 Guru Nanak worked in the fields and earned his livelihood.
 After appointing Bhai Lehna as the new Sikh Guru, on 22 September 1539, aged 70, Guru Nanak died.